DeFiCh/defichain.com/content/white-paper.en.md

 ### Team

-The DeFi Foundation is incorporated as a company limited by guarantee in Singapore which resembles a foundation structure.
+The DeFi Foundation is incorporated as a company limited by guarantee which resembles a foundation structure.

 <table class="table-plain members">
   <tr>